 - Anti-inflammatory drugs and steroid injections might not be suitable due to age or a pre-existing medical condition.

-- Alternatively, some individuals may just prefer to try a natural treatment for reliving their Achilles tendon pain
+- Alternatively, some individuals may just prefer to try a natural treatment for relieving their Achilles tendon pain.

-Regardless of which method is chosen Achilles tendonitis treatment is best supported together with a strategy to protect & steadily build-up the strength of the Achilles tendon.
+Regardless of which method is chosen, Achilles tendonitis treatment is best supported together with a strategy to protect and steadily build-up the strength of the Achilles tendon.

 Such approaches may include: